The biggest fear for many home sellers is having their house sit on the market.

 You can literally leave tens of thousands of dollars on the table and pile on a bunch of stress.

-So today, my goal is to help you avoid this.
+My goal is to help you avoid this.

 One of these tips will help prevent the buyer from backing out of your sale.